MicrosoftDocs/cpp-docs/docs/ide/walkthrough-working-with-projects-and-solutions-cpp.md

 1. In the left pane of the **New Project** dialog box, expand **Installed** and select **Visual C++**, if it isn't open already.

-1. In the list of installed templates in the center pane, select **Windows Console Application**.
+1. In the list of installed templates in the center pane, select **Console App**.

 1. Enter a name for the project in the **Name** box.
 For this example, enter *Game*.